 Epidemic.
 An epidemic is an increase in the number of cases of a disease beyond what is expected in a given population.
 Similar but different terms are “endemic” (which refers to a disease that is always present in a population at an expected level) and “pandemic” (which refers to an epidemic that spreads across multiple continents or around the world).

 Incubation period.
-The amount of time between a person being infected with a disease and when he or she begins to show symptoms.
+The amount of time between being infected with a disease and showing symptoms.
 Also known as the latency period, this is when a person may be infectious to others without knowing it.
-The median incubation period for COVID-19 is estimated to be between five and 12 days.
+The median incubation period for COVID-19 can be up to 14 days (CDC, 2021a).

 Isolation.
 Isolation is a public health technique used to help prevent the spread of disease.
 People who are diagnosed with a disease are separated from the general population so they can’t infect other people.
 Isolation is different from quarantine, which is the separation of healthy people who have been exposed to (but do not yet have) a disease.